Up to Now: Background

 The album marks the band's 15 year music career.
-It is a reminder to newer fans that the band had made two albums before Final Straw, and achieving any commercial success.
+It is a reminder to newer fans that the band had made two albums before Final Straw, before achieving any commercial success.
 In line with the 15 years they have been recording, the album features 2 CDs with 15 songs on each, with 3 brand new tracks.
 The band felt it was a good time for such a release as their newer material was heading towards new, unexplored musical styles.

 To come up with a track list for the album, each member compiled one individually, initially coming up with almost the same song selections.
 According to guitarist Nathan Connolly, the only differences in opinion on song selections among the band members arose on songs from the earliest albums.
-Forty songs were initially selected, but they realized it wouldn't be practically possible to include all of them.
+Forty songs were initially selected, but they realized it would not be practically possible to include all of them.
 They were whittled down to thirty, some reluctantly.
 One of these was "Make This Go on Forever".
 Vocalist Gary Lightbody explained that they did it as to evenly represent all their albums.
 The final chosen songs are from all five studio albums, past b-sides and rarities, apart from three new recordings.
 They also felt the song selection should draw all sorts of fans; those who've supported from the start and those who might be hearing about the band for the first time, which was the reason for comparatively less representation of songs from the early albums.
-Commenting on fans' arguments about leaving singles "How to Be Dead" and "One Night is Not Enough" off the album, Lightbody said that they couldn't please everyone.
-Drummer Jonny Quinn remembers enjoying the selection process as he went back to listen their older songs he hadn't heard recently.
+Commenting on fans' arguments about leaving singles "How to Be Dead" and "One Night is Not Enough" off the album, Lightbody said that they could not please everyone.
+Drummer Jonny Quinn remembers enjoying the selection process as he went back to listen their older songs he had not heard recently.